 Cellular computing and information processing in microtubules and cytoskeleton

 Many years ago (1990-

-taken in 1991.
+Top photo (1991.
 From left to right) .-

 Also we conducted a theoretical model for molecular computing in which Boolean logic was implemented in parallel networks of individual MTs interconnected by MAPs.
 Conformational signals propagate on MTs as in data buses and in the model MAPs are considered as Boolean operators, either as bit-

 A possible impact of the Hameroff's theories was published in 1993 in two chapters [6, 7] of the book Rethinking Neural Networks: Quantum Fields and Biological Data (Eds.
 K.H.
 Pribram y Sir J. Eccles).

 Modeling and simulation of quantum coherent superposition and decoherence in cytoskeletal microtubules

 Although experimental evidence suggests the influence of quantum effects in living organisms, one of the most critical problems in quantum biology is the explanation of how those effects that take place in a microscopic level can manifest in the macroscopic world of living beings.
 At present, quantum decoherence associated with the wave function collapse is one of the most accepted mechanisms explaining how the classical world of living beings emerges from the quantum world.
-Whatever the cause of wave function collapse, there exist biological systems where a biological function arises as a result of this collapse (e.g. birds navigation, plants photosynthesis, sense of smell, etc.), as well as the opposite examples (e.g. release of energy from ATP molecules at actomyosin muscle) where a biological function takes place in a quantum coherent environment.
+Whatever is the cause of wave function collapses, there exist biological systems where a biological function arises as a result of this collapse (e.g. birds navigation, plants photosynthesis, sense of smell, etc.), as well as the opposite examples (e.g. release of energy from ATP molecules at actomyosin muscle) where a biological function takes place in a quantum coherent environment.
 In this paper we report the modelling and simulation of quantum coherent superposition in cytoskeletal microtubules including decoherence, thus the effect of the collapse of the microtubule coherent state wave function.
 Our model is based on a new class of hybrid cellular automata (QvN), capable of performing as either a quantum cellular automata (QCA) or as a classical von Neumann automata (CA).
 These automata are able to simulate the transition or reduction from a quantum microscopic level with superposition of several quantum states, to a macroscopic level with a single stable state.
 Our results illustrate the significance of quantum biology explaining the emergence of some biological functions.
 We believe that in the future quantum biology will have a deep effect on the design of new devices, e.g. quantum hardware, in electrical engineering.